 The volume control is just like a water tap, the number of turns varies the amount of water you get.
 The pressure of water controls how many turns of the tap are required (the water pressure is equivalent to voltage in electronics.)
 We have all probably experienced the effects of too high a water pressure in a wash basin!
 To cure it, all you need do is fit a pressure control valve (an attenuator) on the pipe to turn the pressure down.

 On a preamp or integrated amp the volume control just acts as a tap for the volume.
 The last thing you want is overload, so you must reduce the voltage (pressure) to the volume control (tap) with a resistor attenuation network.

 The solution to the overload problem is to reduce the voltage level of the source output by the using our attenuators.
-These are available on all KIMBER interconnect types with, the exception of the shielded KC1 and the Select range, or as stand-alone in-line versions.

 Once the overload problem is cured you will hear increased dynamic range, increased dimensionality, smoother sweeter treble, deeper bass and, above all, much more musicality.
 You will also find that you can now use much more of the range of the volume control.